dma-ais/AisLib/README.md

 ## Developing in Eclipse ##

+Use M2 plugin or

 	mvn eclipse:eclipse

-Import into Eclipse
+and import as regular project.

 ## Contributing ##

 You're encouraged to contribute to AisLib.
-Fork the code from [https://github.com/dma-dk/AisLib](https://github.com/dma-dk/AisLib) and submit pull requests.
+Fork the code from [https://github.com/dma-ais/AisLib](https://github.com/dma-ais/AisLib) and submit pull requests.

 ## License ##